Skip top navigation

 RECENT BOOKS

-• Fake, H., & Dabbagh, N. (in press).
+• Fake, H., & Dabbagh, N. (2023).
 Designing personalized learning experiences: A framework for higher education and workforce training.
 New York, N.Y.: Routledge.

 • Dabbagh, N., Howland, J., & Marra, R. (2019).
 Meaningful online learning: Integrating strategies, activities, and learning technologies for effective designs.
 New York, N.Y.: Routledge.